 If your tooth is in pain due to an infection, your dentist may recommend a root canal treatment to help you find relief.
 But what if the discomfort suddenly stops?
 It can be tempting to think that your problems are over, but is that really the case?
-Here’s a brief look at what it means when tooth pain disappears and whether a root canal treatment is still necessary at that point.
+Here’s a brief look at what it means when tooth pain disappears and whether a root canal treatment is still necessary.

 What is the Purpose of Root Canal Treatment?